-Deya Candy Whitening Series introduces the Shower Serum and Whitening Body Salt Scrub, enriched with natural extracts to brighten and nourish your skin.
-These products combine the benefits of lemon and peach extracts, providing a gentle yet effective skincare solution for a healthy, radiant complexion.
+Deya Candy Whitening Series, featuring the Shower Serum and Whitening Body Salt Scrub.
+These skin care products are packed with natural extracts that help brighten and nourish your skin.
+Infused with the goodness of lemon and peach extracts, they offer a gentle yet effective solution for achieving a healthy, radiant complexion.
+Enjoy a refreshing skin care experience with every use!

 Shower Serum:

-Free from Harsh Chemicals: Contains no SLS, silicone, or parabens, making it safe for all skin types.
+• Free from Harsh Chemicals: Our formula is free from SLS, silicones, and parabens, making it a safe choice for all skin types, ensuring effective skin care without harmful additives.

-Easy Application: The convenient pump allows for easy dispensing and creates a rich lather for thorough cleansing.
+• Easy Application: The convenient pump allows for effortless dispensing, creating a rich lather for a thorough cleanse.

 Whitening Body Salt Scrub:

-Nourishing Ingredients: Enriched with vitamins and antioxidants from lemon and peach extracts to nourish and protect the skin.
+• Nourishing Ingredients: Enriched with vitamins and antioxidants from lemon and peach extracts, it nourishes and protects your skin, contributing to effective skin care.

-Refreshing Scent: Light, pleasant fragrance that leaves you feeling refreshed.
+• Refreshing Scent: Enjoy the light and pleasant fragrance that leaves you feeling refreshed and revitalized after your skin care treatment.

 ● Deya Candy Lemon Whitening Body Salt Scrub (700 g)